Our mission, principles, and terms

 In classical music, the best artists got better with age.
 Beethoven, for one, composed his magnum opus in the final years of his life.
 But this isn’t yet the case in rock— which means there’s a whole frontier left to explore!

-As such, the Bobtail Yearlings plan to be a working band for as long as Bennett is alive and well.
-There will never be a hiatus.
+So the Bobtail Yearlings plan to be a working band for as long as Bennett is alive; there will never be a hiatus.
 And we’ll ensure that our best works always lie ahead of us.

 Competition